georgezouq/eatit-website/_posts/mediterranean-diet-vs-keto.md

 - **Why people love it:** Clear rules, early momentum, fewer cravings for many.
 - **Watch-outs:** Socially trickier, fiber can drop if veggies and nuts are limited, and some folks miss fruit and grains.

-> Use **EatIt’s “Nutrition Gaps”** insight to catch low fiber or omega-3s on keto, or rising added sugars on a loose Mediterranean day.
+> Use **Eatibo’s “Nutrition Gaps”** insight to catch low fiber or omega-3s on keto, or rising added sugars on a loose Mediterranean day.
 The app nudges you toward fixes—like “swap in leafy greens” or “add canned sardines.”

 ## How to make either approach work in real life